TongjiFinLab/FinReasoning/README.md

 FinReasoning is a benchmark focused on evaluating the reasoning capabilities of Large Language Models (LLMs) in the Chinese financial domain.
 It aims to comprehensively assess the logical consistency, factual alignment, and depth of analysis of LLMs in financial scenarios:
 * **Semantic Consistency Evaluation**: Evaluates potential hallucination risks, focusing on detecting logical errors, context contradictions, and reversed causality in financial texts.
 * **Alignment and Fact Checking (Data Alignment)**: Focuses not only on text generation but also on evaluating numerical calculation and fact verification capabilities in specific financial scenarios, such as complex financial report analysis and multi-indicator comparison.
-* **Deep Analysis**: Examines the model's ability to understand complex financial problems, provide rigorous argumentation, and perform self-consistent logical analysis.
+* **Deep Insight**: Examines the model's ability to understand complex financial problems, provide rigorous argumentation, and perform self-consistent logical analysis.

 In the future, FinReasoning will continue to deepen the financial reasoning evaluation system, incorporating more real-world business scenarios to provide more precise measurements of the capability boundaries of financial LLMs.